Prague

 Prague Astronomical Clock: Read More, Pictures & Map…

-The Old Town City Hall – This is now the home of the Prague Tourist Information Centre and is full of useful information.
+The Old Town Hall – This is now the home of the Prague Tourist Information Centre and is full of useful information.
 There’s a twist though, as the tower here is also a tourist attraction.
-It was originally built in 1338 and you can now climb right to the top.
+The building dates back to 1338 and you can climb right to the top of the gothic tower.
 There is an elevator if you don’t fancy the stairs and the view of the Old Town Square from the top is fantastic.

 Prague Old Town Hall: Read More, Hours & Map…

-Charles Bridge – Without doubt, this is the most famous bridge in Prague.
-It crosses the river Vltava and dates back hundreds of years.
+Charles Bridge – This is the most famous bridge in Prague and it crosses the river Vltava linking the Old Town and Mala Strana.
 It’s a pedestrian bridge with cobbles and statues along the way.
-The bridge has three impressive towers too and we’d recommend climbing the tower at the Old Town end for a great view of the river, the bridge and Prague Castle.
-During the day, the bridge is bustling with tourists and is lined with artists selling their work.
+The bridge is often bustling with tourists and is lined with artists selling their work.
 You’ll recognise the bridge from many films too like the Tom Cruise version of Mission Impossible.

 Charles Bridge: Read More, Pictures & Map…

 Mala Strana (the Lesser Town) – This is the area that Charles Bridge takes you to on the opposite side of the river to the Old Town and it’s gorgeous!
-Every picturesque cobbled street doesn’t seem to have changed for 100s of years and as a result it’s often used for movies and commercials.
-Take advantage of it all and explore as many streets as you can.
+Every picturesque cobbled street doesn’t seem to have changed for 100s of years.
 There is a central square (Malastranske Namesti) and there are plenty of boutique shops, traditional pubs, restaurants and churches.
-One place of worship definitely worth seeing is St Nicholas Church with its large dome and finely decorated interior.
+Prague is famous for its wooden handicrafts and you’ll find a range of shops here selling them.

 Prague Mala Strana: Read More, Pictures & Map…

 Prague Castle – It’s probably not a castle like you might expect as it’s a collection of administrative buildings, palaces and churches including the cathedral (see below).
 The castle is positioned up on the hill above the Mala Strana district and is the seat of the President of the Czech Republic.
-You can see the changing of the guard at the front gates on the hour every hour.
+Look out for the changing of the guard at the front gates of the Presidential Palace.

 Prague Castle: Full Review, Tickets, Pictures & Map…